Web-Client Reference

 Introduction

-Our Javascript web client exposes various methods that you can use to deeply integrate your web application with Refiner.
-On this page, we’ll cover each method and provide sample code you can use for your project.
+Our Javascript web client exposes various methods that can be used to deeply integrate your web application with Refiner.
+On this page, we’ll cover each method and provide sample code which you can use for your project.

+Before you can use the web-client and its method, you’ll need to install it in your web application or on your website.
 To make the installation process as easy as possible for you, we are offering different options depending on what technology you are familiar with.
-At the moment of writing, Refiner can be installed in following ways:
+The web-client can be installed in following ways:

 Identify users